Steph McGovern: Early life

 McGovern was born in 1982 in North Shields, Tyne and Wear, but grew up in Middlesbrough, North Yorkshire.
 Her father is Irish and is a professional artist.
 She is an only child.
 In 1998, at the start of her sixth form studies, she won an Arkwright Engineering Scholarship for her potential to be a future leader in the engineering industry.
 From 1998 to 2000, at Macmillan Academy, in the sixth form, she studied Maths, Physics, Design Technology and Business Studies.

 At the age of 19, she was awarded the Young Engineers Clubs' "Young Engineer for Britain", and during a gap year Year in Industry before a then-planned mechanical engineering degree at Imperial College, McGovern was a junior member of Black+Decker's Six Sigma team in Spennymoor, saving Black+Decker £150,000 a year by improving production techniques used for the Leaf Hog (Blower/Vacuum/Mulcher), and later receiving an EEF/Year in Industry Award for Contribution to Business.

 She attended University College London, where, in 2005, she received a BSc in science communication and policy in the Department of Science and Technology Studies.
 In 2013, she was awarded an honorary doctorate by Teesside University.

 Career

 McGovern started at the BBC doing work experience on the Tomorrow's World programme, before securing part-time employment as a researcher in current affairs.
 She became the main producer for daily financial news on the Today programme on Radio 4, before becoming the lead producer of business news on the BBC's One, Six and Ten O'Clock news bulletins, working with the then business editor, Robert Peston.

-McGovern has presented BBC Radio 5 Live's Wake Up to Money and On the Money and was BBC Breakfasts main business presenter beginning in 2011, as well as a regular presenter of the entire show.
+McGovern has presented BBC Radio 5 Live's Wake Up to Money and On the Money and was BBC Breakfasts main business presenter beginning in 2011, replacing Simon Jack, as well as a regular presenter of the entire show.
 She presented Pocket Money Pitch for CBBC.